 3) We need to investigate the claim by the official Opus Dei press officer Ruthard von Frankenberg that there are “none” abuse cases at Opus Dei since 1928 (which was proven wrong in 2018).

 Statistically speaking there are about 15 child abuse cases in Germany per 100,000 people (link).
 Opus Dei has 94,776 current global members (link).
 That results in approximately 14 cases of sexual abuse of children per 94,776 Opus Dei members per year.
 Over the past 90 years, there should be hundreds of abuse cases.
 Yet, Opus Dei claims there are “none” abuse cases since 1928 – how likely is it that this claim is true?
 How many abuse accusations has Opus Dei received?
 How were they handled?
 Opus Dei does not answer those questions.
 So we fight for this information in court.

 Opus Dei does not ask its current and ex-members if they have ever experienced any form of abuse – physical, psychological or sexual abuse.
 Therefore, we assume Opus Dei is not interested in detecting abuse.
 In fact, the current abuse officer Dr. Cesar Martinez who is in office for over three years has not responded when asked what specific steps he has undertaken to detect abuse.

-Thus, we assume Mr. Martinez has not undertaken any steps to detect abuse which makes us believe Opus Dei has institutionalized abuse by not even asking members about abuse.
-As a result, we have reported the relevant Opus Dei staff to the local police in Berlin, Germany on the grounds of being a criminal organization involved in abuse.
+Thus, we assume Mr. Martinez has not undertaken any steps to detect abuse which makes us believe Opus Dei has institutionalised abuse by not even asking members about abuse.
+As a result, we have reported the relevant Opus Dei staff to the local police in Berlin, Germany on the grounds of being a criminal organisation involved in abuse.